Quantum Optimization with IBM Quantum (openHPI)

 IBM's quantum computing program has three properties that set it apart from other learning options.

-IBM operates dozens of real quantum processors accessible over the cloud, ranging from small development systems to 127-qubit and larger production processors.
+IBM operates a fleet of utility-scale quantum processors accessible over the cloud, including 156-qubit Heron systems.
 No other provider gives learners free access to hardware at this scale.
 Running code on real quantum hardware -- with real noise, real gate errors, and real decoherence -- is invaluable experience that simulators cannot fully replicate.

 Qiskit has the largest open-source community of any quantum computing SDK, with hundreds of contributors, extensive documentation, and an active forum.
 Learning Qiskit gives you access to the widest range of tutorials, textbook examples, and community help.
 It also has the strongest job market signal: most quantum computing job listings that specify a framework mention Qiskit.